© 2023 by Thornton Criminal Defense, PLLC.

 Brad Thornton is dedicated to helping his clients achieve the best possible outcome for their case, whether it is in San Antonio or elsewhere in South Texas.
 He recognizes the stress and anxiety that can come with being accused of a crime, and approaches his clients with compassion while keeping them informed at every step of the process.
 His knowledge and experience make him a strong advocate for his clients.

 Texas Health and Safety Code § 481.121 - POSS MARIJUANA

-Possession of Marijuana in San Antonio, Texas
+Marijuana Defense Attorney in San Antonio, Texas

 Possession of marijuana is a crime in the state of Texas.
 Under Texas law, marijuana is considered a controlled substance and is classified as a Schedule I drug.
 This means that it is illegal to possess, use, manufacture, or distribute marijuana in Texas.